JynxZz/Init-Project/README.md

 - Optional installation of Python packages from requirements.txt
 - Option to push the initial commit to GitHub
 - Option to open the repository in a web view using GitHub CLI

-## How to Run

-1. Ensure all prerequisites are installed.
-2. Clone the script or copy it to your local machine.
-3. Give the script execute permissions:

-    ```bash
-    chmod +x init_repo.sh
-    ```

-4. Run the script:

-    ```bash
-    ./init_repo.sh
-    ```

-5. Follow the interactive prompts to complete the setup.

 ## Functions